Stratifying systems and Jordan-H\"{o}lder extriangulated categories: Examples

 \section{Examples}

 This section contains examples of the theory we developed in the earlier sections.
 We work under the following setup.

-\begin{setup} Let \(k\) be an algebraically closed field.
-The following examples come from the bounded derived category of the path algebra \(kQ\), where \(Q\) is the linearly-oriented Dynkin quiver \(1\to2\to3\to4\).
-We denote by \(\CC\) the bounded derived category \(D^{b}(\lmod{kQ})\) of the category of finite-dimensional left \(kQ\)-modules with shift functor $[1]$.
-We will refer to the following portion of the Auslander-Reiten quiver of \(\CC\) in these examples.
+\begin{setup} Let $k$ be an algebraically closed field.
+The following examples come from the bounded derived category of the path algebra $kQ$, where $Q$ is the linearly-oriented Dynkin quiver $1\to2\to3\to4$.
+We denote by $\CC$ the bounded derived category $D^{b}(\lmod{kQ})$ of the category of finite-dimensional left $kQ$-modules with shift functor $[1]$.
+We will refer to the following portion of the Auslander-Reiten quiver of $\CC$ in these examples.

-Lastly, we let \(\A\) denote some full, extension-closed subcategory of \(\CC\) containing the indecomposable objects depicted in \cref{fig:AR-quiver-segment}.
-It follows that \(\A\) admits an extriangulated structure, say \((\BE,\fs)\), which is inherited from the triangulated structure of \(\CC\).
+Lastly, we let $\A$ denote some full subcategory of $\CC$ that is extension-closed, closed under direct summands, and contains the indecomposable objects depicted in Figure~\ref{fig:AR-quiver-segment}.
+It follows that $\A$ admits an extriangulated structure, say $(\BE,\fs)$, which is inherited from the triangulated structure of $\CC$.
 Further, $(\A,\BE,\fs)$ is an artin $k$-linear extriangulated category.
 Unless $\A=\CC$, then $\A$ will not be closed under the shift functor $[1]$ of $\CC$ and so will not be a triangulated category. \end{setup}

 In the examples in this section, when we say `$(\restr{\BE}{\F(\Phi)},\restr{\fs}{\F(\Phi)})$-subobject' we mean $(\restr{\BE}{\F(\Phi)},\restr{\fs}{\F(\Phi)})$-subobject up to isomorphism.
 The examples we give are not exact categories and are thus not covered under the theory developed in \cite{MS} or that in \cite{Sa}.